 Translating Our Findings Into Autologous Cell Therapies

 RepliCel’s current research activity is focused on the company’s core understanding of the unique biological function of hair follicle cells.
-Two distinct autologous cell therapies are currently in development.
-The first is a cellular treatment for androgenetic alopecia (pattern baldness) named RepliCel Hair-01 (RCH-01).
-The second is a cell therapy for the treatment of chronic tendon injuries named RepliCel Tendon-01 (RCT-01).
+Two distinct autologous cell therapy platforms are currently in development.
+The first is based on the Company’s non-bulbar dermal sheath fibroblast platform and currently includes treatments for chronic tendinosis and skin aging.
+The second is the Company’s dermal sheath cup (DSC) cell platform for the treatment of androgenetic alopecia (pattern baldness).

 RCH-01 – Treatment for Pattern Baldness

-The product development path of RCH-01 effectively began in 2000/03 when Drs.
-McElwee and Hoffmann began focusing on dermal sheath cup (DSC) cells.
-Together they hypothesized that these DSC cells were a reservoir of cells that were responsible for the continued health of the hair follicle and the normal cycling of the hair fiber.
+The product development path of RCH-01 effectively began in 2000/03 when RepliCel’s founding scientists; Drs.
+McElwee and Hoffmann; began focusing on dermal sheath cup (DSC) cells.
+Together they hypothesized that these DSC cells were a reservoir of cells that were responsible for the continued health of the hair follicle and the normal cycling of the hair fibre.
 They believed that if these DSC cells were in deficit due to sensitivity to androgen hormones (the cause of pattern baldness), then isolating these same cells from a patient’s own scalp in an area where the cells are unaffected by androgen and moving them to the affected area would resolve the cellular deficit and rejuvenate the hair fibre producing cycle.
 Multiple experiments on mice demonstrated that hair follicle DSC cells could induce new follicular growth as well as cause resident hair follicles to grow thicker and longer.
 The scientists’ landmark study was published in the peer-reviewed Journal of Investigative Dermatology© in 2003.
-Together, the scientists filed patent applications.
-To date, patents have been issued in Europe, Australia, and the US, with additional patents pending in the European Union, Canada, Japan and the United States.
+Together, the scientists filed patent applications that, to date, have been issued in Europe, Australia, the US and Japan, with additional patents pending in other jurisdictions.

-These results have led the company to believe in the effectiveness of the procedure and its potential to become a solution to hair loss for the hair restoration market.
+These results have led the company to believe in the effectiveness of the procedure and its potential to become a solution to hair loss for those suffering with pattern baldness.